 Why the arrest of Hayat Ahmad Bhat in J&K is important

-Srinagar, Oct 17: Jammu and Kashmir Police arrested Hyat Ahmad Bhat, who is believed to be the brain behind the unrest in Soura on the outskirts of the city immediately after the Centre withdrew the state's special status in August.
+Srinagar, Oct 17: Jammu and Kashmir Police arrested Hayat Ahmad Bhat, who is believed to be the brain behind the unrest in Soura on the outskirts of the city immediately after the Centre withdrew the state's special status in August.

 Terming it an important development, the police said a swift operation was launched by a team led by a deputy superintendent of police in the Anchar area on the outskirts of the city to nab Bhat.